 It’s worth noting that Eucommia bark strongly supports your heart.
 Here’s a small yet important recommendation: If you’re physically active, consume Eucommia bark on a regular or daily basis.
 The bark is significantly stronger than the leaves.
 A great amount of Eucommia products sold in American regions are made from its leaves because it’s cheaper.
 Eucommia bark, on the other hand, is expensive due to its numerous health benefits and the fact that it can be difficult to find in a more sustainable manner.

 Continue reading to learn all about Eucommia bark and its health-promoting content and properties, as well as side-effects (if there are any).

 What is Eucommia Bark?

-Commonly known as the gutta-percha or hardy rubber tree, Eucommmia bark is the grooved, gray bark of the Eucommia ulmoides tree.
+Commonly known as the gutta-percha or hardy rubber tree, Eucommmia bark is the grooved, gray bark of the Eucommia tree.
 It is also called Du Zhong, which s the Chinese name of Eucommia bark.
 This name specifically refers to an old Taoist monk who was believed to be immortal, indicating that Eucommia bark provides good health, long life, and vitality.
 The Eucommia ulmoides tree is part of the rubber family.
-It is native to the mountain regions of China.
+It is native to the mountain regions of China and Traditional Chinese medicine.
 The tree usually grows to around 50 ft in height.
 Small bark patches are harvested from trees that are at least a decade old from late summer to early autumn.